Intellectual Challenges & Creative Experiments

 Then something amazing happened.
 I made a lot of friends anyway—and they taught me I could just be me.
 I didn’t need to fit in to belong to them.

 Sharing all of life’s ups-and-downs with these special people, who encouraged me creatively and supported me intellectually when everyone else only saw a person who didn’t quite fit, has made me happier than I can say.
 My social challenges are far from over.
-But I’m facing them now with a sense of self-love that I earned bit by bit while getting through those years of difficulty.
+But I’m facing them now with a sense of self-love that I earned bit-by-bit while getting through those years of difficulty.

 I’m proud to be a Difficult Friend.
-I’m excited for you to feel that pride too.
+I’m excited for you to feel that pride too. xoxo Rachel

 Let’s stop trying to fit in.